TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ans :: (Float -> Float) -> Float -> Float -> Float -> Float
 ans f a b error = within error $ super $ integrate f a b
 ```

+With this we are done!

+== Time to Scan

 // contine